cfmvfzftrd-ai/deepmistake/README.md

 They learn because of mistakes.

-While most AI systems seek certainty, optimization and correctness, DeepMistake explores doubt, ambiguity, contradiction and error as fundamental parts of intelligence.
+While most AI systems seek certainty, optimization and correctness, DeepMistake explores doubt, ambiguity, contradiction, error and a lot of humor as fundamental parts of intelligence.

 Every interaction changes the system.